CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Compliance with Mandatory Preventive Quarantine

-If the test result is positive, the passenger will enter mandatory isolation for ten (10) days from the date the sample is taken.
+If a travellers test positive for Covid-19 in-country, the passenger will enter mandatory isolation for five (5) days from the date the sample is taken.
 Residents in Ecuador will do so at the address they declare upon entry; and, in the case of passengers who do not reside in Ecuador and do not have an address to declare, they will be isolated in any of the accommodations regulated by the Ministries of Tourism and Government.
 Accommodation, food and transportation costs will be covered by each passenger.

 Entry Requirement for Travel to Galapagos